I’m a movie and TV dork.

 And I’ll never forget one of my favorite philosophy professors in college, who showed us Gattaca and The Legend of Bagger Vance and helped us think beyond the obvious to get at the hard questions about life inside them.

-My daughter, Sarah, who is 15, is 10 times the media junkie that I was at her age.
+My daughter, Sarah, by her early teens was 10 times the media junkie that I was at her age.
 She watches literally hundreds of movies a year – probably close to one a day or more on average – and has watched her way through dozens of TV series in their entirety.

 And that passion has fueled so much of our family’s learning.
 It goes beyond the obvious, too.
 Sure, she’s picked up a ton of history through films like Lincoln and Defiance, and about the space mission through From the Earth to the Moon.